Island of stability: Synthesis and difficulties

 It may also be possible to generate isotopes in the island of stability such as ^{298}Fl in multi-nucleon transfer reactions in low-energy collisions of actinide nuclei (such as ^{238}U and ^{248}Cm).
 This inverse quasifission (partial fusion followed by fission, with a shift away from mass equilibrium that results in more asymmetric products) mechanism may provide a path to the island of stability if shell effects around Z = 114 are sufficiently strong, though lighter elements such as nobelium and seaborgium (Z = 102–106) are predicted to have higher yields.
 Preliminary studies of the ^{238}U + ^{238}U and ^{238}U + ^{248}Cm transfer reactions have failed to produce elements heavier than mendelevium (Z = 101), though the increased yield in the latter reaction suggests that the use of even heavier targets such as ^{254}Es (if available) may enable production of superheavy elements.
 This result is supported by a later calculation suggesting that the yield of superheavy nuclides (with Z ≤ 109) will likely be higher in transfer reactions using heavier targets.
 A 2018 study of the ^{238}U + ^{232}Th reaction at the Texas A&M Cyclotron Institute by Sara Wuenschel et al. found several unknown alpha decays that may possibly be attributed to new, neutron-rich isotopes of superheavy elements with 104 < Z < 116, though further research is required to unambiguously determine the atomic number of the products.
 This result strongly suggests that shell effects have a significant influence on cross sections, and that the island of stability could possibly be reached in future experiments with transfer reactions.

+In 2024, Lawrence Berkeley National Laboratory published a reliable way to make element 116, livermorium, using a titanium beam to irradiate a plutonium foil.
+This method may be useful in producing several more elements beyond Oganesson, element 118.